The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 3.2.3 Studies Using Secondary Sources of Data/Specimens Only

-Using RISe, notify the REB that the acquisition of data/specimens is complete.
+Submit RISe Post-approval activity-Completion, to notify the REB that the acquisition of data/specimens is complete.

 Article 4: REB Acknowledgement of Notification